Training Leaders in PM&R

 Welcome from the 2019-2020 UW PM&R Chief Residents

 Thank you for your interest in the University of Washington Physical Medicine and Rehabilitation (PM&R) Residency Program.
-Since its inception in 1957, we have been one of the preeminent Rehabilitation Medicine residency programs in the nation.
-We are proud of our program’s legacy of innovation, excellence in patient care, and continued commitment to training leaders in the field of PM&R.
+Since graduating our first physiatrists in 1963, we have been one of the preeminent Rehabilitation Medicine residency programs in the nation.
+Our reputation has been built on our unwavering dedication to exceptional patient care, diversity, ingenuity, leadership in the field, and commitment to training leaders in the field of PM&R.

 Research and collaboration are greatly valued and encouraged within our program and hospital system.
 In addition to the Rehabilitation Medicine residency program, our department includes trainees in Physical Therapy, Occupational Therapy, Rehabilitation Psychology, and Prosthetics & Orthotics with additional faculty in Rehabilitation Counseling and Speech and Language Pathology.
 The medical complexity and variety of pathology in our patient population creates opportunities to work alongside and learn from various medical and surgical specialists.
 The University of Washington has consistently been ranked in the top 10 public research institutions globally, receiving more than $600 million in NIH research funding in 2018.
 Resident research is fostered through faculty mentorship and a host of opportunities including clinical research and quality improvement initiatives.
 Current residents are also engaged with local and national leadership and policy organizations, including the University of Washington Housestaff Association, Student National Medical Association, Washington State Medical Association, AAP, and AAPM&R.

 Please reach out to us with questions.
 We look forward to hearing from you!